 Drive to Quarry Lake

-It’s a quick 5 minute drive from downtown Canmore.
-There’s a few things you should know about parking at Quarry Lake though, which we’ll cover in the next section.
+It’s a quick 5 minute drive from downtown Canmore, but before you drive there, you should know a few things about parking at Quarry Lake:

 Public Transit to Quarry Lake